srayner/joblog-backend/README.md

     git clone https://github.com/srayner/joblog-backend.git

-Build the backend application...
+Build the backend application... (you may need to substitue $PWD for %cd% on Windows, I'm not sure)

     docker run --rm --interactive --tty --volume $PWD/server:/app composer install

-Spin up docker contains for both the backend application and a MySQL database server.
+Spin up docker containers for both the backend application and a database server...

     docker-compose up -d